rusefi/rusefi_documentation/Vault_Of_Terminology.md

 ## This document contains all of the commonly used abbreviations and terminology used by rusEFI

-TFSI - Turbo Fuel Stratified Injection - A VW direct injection lean burn strategy GDI - Gasoline Direct Injection
+TFSI - Turbo Fuel Stratified Injection - A VW direct injection lean burn strategy
+GDI - Gasoline Direct Injection
 EGR - Exhaust gas recirculation
 DI - Direct injection
 Hall - A type of sensor that requires a power and earth wire in addition to its signal wire, the output is normally a 5v square wave.
-High side -
-Low side
-High/Low driver
+High side - A driver that is open circuit when off and powered to 5v or 12v when on.
+Low side - A driver that is open circuit when off and grounded to earth when switched on.
+High/Low driver - a pushpull or HighLow is an output that is powered "high" (12v or 5v) and switched to low (earth).
-SMD - Surface mount device, interchangeable with SMT SMT - Surface mount technology, interchangeable with SMD VANOS - BMW variable valve timing system
+SMD - Surface mount device, interchangeable with SMT
+SMT - Surface mount technology, interchangeable with SMD
+VANOS - BMW variable valve timing system
 Valvetronic - BMW variable valve lift system
-DISA - BMW variable inlet manifold resonance system VISA - BMW variable inlet manifold length system
+DISA - BMW variable inlet manifold resonance system
+VISA - BMW variable inlet manifold length system
 ETB - Electronic throttle body
-PID -
+PID - A proportional–integral–derivative controller
 VSS - Vehicle speed sensor
-VCC -
-VDD
+VCC - Common Collector Voltage; the positive supply voltage for an integrated circuit
+VDD - the DC Power supply connected to Drain Terminal of any FET circuit.
-TLE - Short for TLE8888 the Infineon chip on the MRE RE - rusEFI
+TLE - Short for TLE8888 the Infineon chip on the MRE
+RE - rusEFI
 REO - rusEFI Online
 MRE - Micro rusEFI
 PNP - Plug and play
 NTC - Negative temperature coefficient, used in context of temperature sensors and refers to the resistance increasing as temperature decreases.
 PFI - Port fuel injection
 MBT - Mean best timing, used in context of spark timing, it is the spark timing that results in the best torque
 MFB - Mass fraction burned, often stated with a number after i.e. MFB10/MFB50/MFB90 and refers to the fraction of the fuel burned by mass.
 CR - compression ratio
 Stoichiometric - The ideal quantity of fuel to burn with a quantity of air for complete combustion.
 For gasoline this is 14.7:1, ethanol is 9:1 and methanol 6.47:1
 TVIS - Toyota variable intake system, a variable inlet length system that switches on/off a set of longer intake manifold runners.
 IMEP - Indicated mean effective pressure
 IVC - Intake valve closing
 EVC - Exhaust valve closing
 IVO - Intake valve opening
 EVO - Exhaust valve opening
 SI - Spark injection
 VVT - Variable valve timing
 CoV - Coefficient of variability
 EGT - Exhaust gas temperature
 BMEP - Brake mean effective pressure
 High and low Z - High and low resistance, used in terms of fuel injectors, normally around 14 ohms for high impedance and ~4 ohms for low.
-Injector impedance - The resistance of the fuel injectors, see high and low Z Smart coil - A type of ignition coil that has its ignition drivers (IGBT) built into the coil, this means they only receive a 5v signal to activate.
+Injector impedance - The resistance of the fuel injectors, see high and low Z
+Smart coil - A type of ignition coil that has its ignition drivers (IGBT) built into the coil, this means they only receive a 5v signal to activate.
-Primary coil - The primary winding of an ignition coil Secondary coil - The secondary winding of an ignition coil.
+Primary coil - The primary winding of an ignition coil
+Secondary coil - The secondary winding of an ignition coil.
 LQFP - Low profile quad flat package
 SOIC - small outline integrated circuit
 TE - TE connectors, they produce the ampseal connectors on the proteus and a lot of OEM ECUs.